UTDNebula/website/docs/about/overview.md

 **To get involved, see our [roles](/docs/about/roles/overview) page.**

-For more information on each of Project Nebula's projects, see the respective
+For more information on each of Nebula Labs's projects, see the respective
 pages:

 - [Nebula Planner](/docs/about/projects/planner)